|Origins||Settled in 1836 and annexed in 1863|

 After the Great Chicago Fire of 1871 Irish, German, Swedish and English immigrants settled in the area and began to build a community as they took up the many industrial jobs in the area and worked in the Union Stock Yards nearby.

-In 1902 the actual park in the neighborhood McKinley Park was opened and named after the recently assassinated president William McKinley, from there the whole neighborhood was named “McKinley Park.”
+In 1902 the actual park in the neighborhood McKinley Park was opened and named after the recently assassinated president William McKinley (pictured left), from there the whole neighborhood was named “McKinley Park.”
 The area continued to thrive as a stable working class community.

 In the 1980s decade Mexican migration came to McKinley Park as many of the white residents had experienced upward mobility and moved to the suburbs.
 Many Mexican families moved into this neighborhood in the early 1980s to the point where the Mexican population took up nearly 40% of the neighborhood by 1990.
 The Mexican population and the surrounding neighborhoods brought street gangs from other neighborhoods like the Latin Kings, Latin Counts, Two Six and Satan Disciples just to name some, these Latino gangs recruited white youths as well, but the main gang for white youths were the South Side Insane Popes that arrived from Archer Heights.